-CPNRD provides several avenues of natural resources education for educators and students.
-The Natural Resources Link Newsletter is sent to all schools within the District to promote NRD activities available through the Project Wild, Project Wet, Project Learning Tree, and Aquatic Wild curriculums.
-The NRD's information/education specialist is certified in these curriculums and provides activities and presentations to classrooms as requested each month.
-In 2019, \$5,000 was budgeted to increase presentations and materials for K-12 classrooms in the District.
+CPNRD offers a variety of educational opportunities for schools within the District that focus on natural resources for all grade levels.
+Staff is certified in Project Wild, Project Wet, Project Learning Tree and Aquatic Wild curriculums.
+Staff provides activities to school classrooms, afterschool clubs, camps, festivals and other events upon request.
+In 2019, \$5,000 was added to the Information/Education Budget to increase presentations and provide additional materials for K-12 classrooms within the District.